Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Identifying the imbalance

 One-introduction virus trees that failed to satisfy the relative size and evolutionary separation conditions were excluded from the Bayes factor calculation.
 Equivalent two-introduction virus trees were not.

-One-introduction virus trees were divided by the root shape condition into specific topologies, each with the specific compatibility equations \ref{eq:compatibility_1c} and \ref{eq:compatibility_2c}.
-Two-introduction virus trees were not, but the marginalization gave them the compatibility equation \ref{eq:compatibility_pp}, which is the average the one-introduction compatibility equations \ref{eq:compatibility_1c} and \ref{eq:compatibility_2c}.
-This is because of the equal prior probabilities that the authors assigned to ancestral haplotypes.
-Thus, the compatibility of the one-introduction likelihoods was distributed according by the root shape condition, but that of the two-introduction likelihood was distributed solely by the prior.
+One-introduction virus trees were divided by the root shape condition into specific topologies, each with the specific compatibility equations \ref{eq:compatibility_2c} and \ref{eq:compatibility_1c}.
+Two-introduction virus trees were not, but the marginalization gave them the compatibility equation \ref{eq:compatibility_pp}, which is the average of the one-introduction compatibility equations \ref{eq:compatibility_2c} and \ref{eq:compatibility_1c}.
+Thus, the weighting of the one-introduction likelihoods was distributed according to the root shape, but that of the two-introduction likelihood was simply averaged.

 The Bayes factor cannot provide meaningful support for the two-introduction hypothesis unless the effect of this imbalance was negligible.